Continued

 Column 1.
 Aggressive/Confrontive: High scores indicate a tendency toward

-taking the bull by the horns
+“taking the bull by the horns”and a

 strong need to control situations and/or people.
 Those who use this style are often directive and judgmental.